June 26, 2012

 Families to Utilize Summer Meal Sites

-SACRAMENTO—State Superintendent of Public Instruction Tom Torlakson today announced disadvantaged families may access an interactive 2012 Summer Meal Service Sites - Food Programs Web page to find out where to take their children for free, nutritious meals during the summer recess.
+SACRAMENTO—State Superintendent of Public Instruction Tom Torlakson today announced disadvantaged families may access an interactive 2012 Summer Meal Service Sites - Food Programs [Note: The previously hyperlinked 2012 Summer Meal Service Sites - Food Programs is no longer active.]
+Web page to find out where to take their children for free, nutritious meals during the summer recess.

 "When school is closed for the summer, many low-income children don't have access to the nutritious and free or inexpensive meals usually offered during the school year," said Torlakson.
 "I encourage families to go to the hundreds of summer meal sites already open throughout the state to ensure their kids get the proper nutrition needed to help them develop properly and be ready to learn when they return to school."

 The Summer Food Service Program (SFSP) serves free meals to children in geographic areas where at least 50 percent of students are eligible to receive free or reduced-price school meals.
 The programs may also operate activities for children.